simonbukin/personal-website/src/content/portfolio/gcs-security.md

 Ideally, user testing at this stage would have identified potential usability issues and shown us if we were heading down the wrong path, but time constraints on the research team did not allow for this during this project.‍

-Since GCS was using the Google Material Design system, the look and feel was mostly handled, with the majority of the project focusing on the prototyping and engineering handoff phases.
+Since GCS was using the Google Material Design system, the specific look and feel was handled, with the majority of the project focusing on the prototyping and engineering handoff phases.

 ### Low Fidelity Mockups